Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Vortex mass as a function of imbalance

 \section{Vortex mass as a function of imbalance}

 Now, we can use Eqs. \eqref{eq:associated-mass} and \eqref{eq:internal-mass} to evaluate the internal and associated masses.
 As in the previous section, we begin by considering the zero-temperature case.
-Afterwards, we discuss the dependence on temperature.
+Afterward, we discuss the dependence on temperature.